-The employment discrimination attorneys at The Spitz Law Firm often meet with clients that have faced sexual harassment in the workplace and on the job.
+The employment discrimination attorneys at Spitz, The Employee’s Law Firm often meet with clients that have faced sexual harassment in the workplace and on the job.
 Often, the sexually harassed workers come to us after they have been fired.
 Buts, some smartly come in for a free initial consultation while still employed to tell us: “my boss is sexually harassing me.”
 What should you do if you are being sexually harassed by your manager?
 Each situation is different, and you should consult an experienced top employment lawyer, but the usual first steps are to report the conduct to HR and always document the conduct.

 Under Title VII of the Civil Rights Act of 1964, a plaintiff claiming that he or she was subjected to a hostile work environment based on sexual harassment or gender discrimination must show four things: (1) that the harassment was unwelcome, (2) that the harassment was based on sex, (3) that the harassing conduct was sufficiently severe or pervasive to affect the “terms, conditions, or privileges of employment, or any matter directly or indirectly related to employment,” and (4) that either (a) the harassment was committed by a supervisor, or (b) the employer, through its agents or supervisory personnel, knew or should have known of the harassment and failed to take immediate and appropriate corrective action.